 FTP stands for file transfer protocol provides a manual way to upload the files on WordPress websites like themes, plugins, and any other file.

 So when you want to share the files between 2 or more computers on the same local network you probably use the “Share” feature.

-But what if you want to copy the files from one to computer to another which is placed at the opposite side of the world.
+But what if you want to copy the files from one computer to another which is placed at the opposite side of the world.
 Probably you will use the internet but sharing folder over the internet is very uncommon and also risky from a security point of view.
-That’s where ‘File transfer protocol’ come into play that works perfectly for sharing the data between two computers running even on different operating systems.
+That’s where ‘File transfer protocol’ comes into play that works perfectly for sharing the data between two computers running even on different operating systems.

 Why Use FTP?

 Well in the normal condition you don’t need FTP to upload or download the files at all.
 The beauty of WordPress that things are pretty straightforward that even a beginner can easily operate a website.
 WordPress allows the user to easily upload almost everything using the WordPress dashboard/admin area.
 You can also upload the themes and plugins.